-SILVA, WALTER Adjunct Professor Ph.D., Mount Sinai School of Medicine, NY, 1984
+SILVA, WALTER Adjunct Associate Professor Ph.D., Mount Sinai School of Medicine, NY, 1984

-BMS 540 MEDICAL PHARMACOLOGY
+BMS 540 MEDICAL PHARMACOLOGY 6 Credit Hours

 The course aims to present the basic knowledge of the way drugs act upon the body; provide the essential knowledge for the understanding of drug therapy; and provide for the rational use of different drugs in clinical situations.
 It includes the chemistry of drugs, structure-activity relationship of different kinds of drugs, pharmacokinetics, absorption, distribution, excretion, metabolism, pharmacological actions, mechanism of action, clinical uses, side effects toxicity, adverse reactions, and interactions of substances used in the diagnosis, prevention and treatment of disease.
 It also emphasizes the effect of endogenous and exogenous substances at the cellular level.
+This is a year-long course.